logician22/energy-talking-points/src/pages/documents/every-net-zero-by-2050-myth-refuted.md

   (The only moral and practical way to reduce global emissions.)[^28]
   ![China no closer to peak coal despite record renewable capacity additions and India rejects net zero corban emissions target, says pathway more important](https://substackcdn.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fsubstack-post-media.s3.amazonaws.com%2Fpublic%2Fimages%2Fcf313511-9707-4437-9f4d-867def9f5a1c_1600x900.png)
 * **Net zero by 2050, by failing to recognize the unique benefits of fossil fuels, is catastrophic when barely implemented and would be apocalyptic if fully implemented.**

+  **Energy freedom gives billions more people the energy they need to flourish and unleashes truly cost-effective alternatives.**

+  **QED**